blackflux/s3-cached/README.md

 ### bucket

 Type: `string`<br>
-*Required*
+Default: `undefined`

 Specify the Bucket name you want to retrieve data from.
+It either has to be defined here or on every request (overwrites).

 ### s3Options